Ara-HOPE: Human-Centric Post-Editing Evaluation for Dialectal Arabic to Modern Standard Arabic Translation: Results Analysis

 \subsection{Inter Annotator Agreement}

 Inter-Annotator Agreement (IAA) measures consistency between evaluators, with high scores indicating a reliable and reproducible annotation framework.
-In our study, we employed Quadratic Weighted Cohen’s Kappa (QWK) because it effectively handles ordinal severity ratings by assigning greater penalties to larger disagreements.
+In our study, we employed Quadratic Weighted Cohen’s Kappa (QWK) because it effectively handles ordinal severity ratings by assigning greater penalties to larger disagreements, whereas, the ordinary Cohen’s κ treats all disagreements equally, unweighted κ, e.g. 0 vs 1 = 0 vs 2.
+In addition, quadratic weights are standard for ordinal ratings \cite{cohen1968weighted}.
 This makes it particularly suitable for error severity judgment on our 0-2 scale, where the magnitude of disagreement matters.
+The IAA scores are presented in Table~\ref{tab:cohens_kappa}.

+As shown in Figure~\ref{fig:annotation-tree}, Meaning Transfer comprises three fine-grained error types (PRN, TRM, and GSMIS).
+Accordingly, for Meaning Transfer IAA, we compute inter-annotator agreement on an aggregated severity score obtained by summing PRN, TRM, and GSMIS.
+This reflects annotator agreement on overall meaning-transfer impact rather than on individual sub-error categories.
+Similarly, SEGS represents the segment-level total error score (produced by summing all five error types’ scores), and the corresponding IAA reflects agreement on overall segment-level error severity.

-The IAA scores, as shown in Table~\ref{tab:cohens_kappa} varied meaningfully across error categories: Fluency showed strong agreement for most MT systems, likely due annotators’ Arabic language expertise, which minimized inaccurate judgments.
+The IAA scores varied meaningfully across error categories: Fluency showed strong agreement for most MT systems, likely due annotators’ Arabic language expertise, which minimized inaccurate judgments.
 Meaning Transfer achieved robust agreement, likely due to the clear criteria regarding preservation of original meaning, as established in the Ara-HOPE taxonomy decision tree (Figure~\ref{fig:annotation-tree}).
 Those definitions were particularly refined before the full evaluation during our pilot testing and feedback sessions.
 This consistency indicates a shared understanding of meaning preservation requirements among our annotators.
 Adaptation yielded the lowest agreement (0.122-0.28) due to its inherently subjective nature.

-Assessing contextual appropriateness of DA translations involves greater personal judgment than other error categories.
+A translation has an adaptation error when it seems unnatural or inappropriate to the context, situation, or intent of the source.
+Unlike fluency or meaning-transfer errors, which can often be localized to specific parts of the translation, adaptation errors require more holistic, and usually subjective judgment.
+One example is the dialectal sentence: \\